 Procedure for Scholars' Program

-The CAG will send out a communication in late August to all Adult/Paediatric Gastroenterology Program Directors & Divisional Directors, as well as Deans of Medicine, as a call for nominations to be submitted for the Scholars' Program.
+The CAG will send out a communication to all Adult/Pediatric Gastroenterology Program Directors & Divisional Directors, as well as Deans of Medicine, as a call for nominations to be submitted for the Scholars' Program.
 It is important to note that candidates are nominated and not registered for this program.
 There are many candidates submitted for consideration to this program, and as such there is a process which involves a competition.

 - The Adult GI Program Director may submit a total of two adult candidates (PGY1/PGY2 residents and/or medical students in the final 2 years of their program) for consideration.
 The Program Director will rank these two adult candidates for the submission, based on strength.
 If there is no Adult GI training program at your center, the Internal Medicine Program Director is authorized to submit the candidate, presumably in consultation with the Adult GI Division at your center.
 Deans may provide any recommendations to the Program Director who will make the final decision.

-- The Paediatric Program Director may submit one paediatric candidate (PGY1/PGY2 resident or medical student in the final 2 years of their program).
-If there is no Paediatric GI training program at your center, the Paediatric Gastroenterology Division Head or General Pediatrics Program Director is authorized to submit the candidate.
+- The Pediatric Program Director may submit one pediatric candidate (PGY1/PGY2 resident or medical student in the final 2 years of their program).
+If there is no Pediatric GI training program at your center, the Pediatric Gastroenterology Division Head or General Pediatrics Program Director is authorized to submit the candidate.